codesmiles/kodecamp2-stage-7/README.md

-# RESTful API TO LOCATIONS
+# A RESTFUL API TO CALCULATE DISTANCE BETWEEN TWO LOCATIONS AND PERFORM CRUD PROCESSES

-## Design of a RESTful API that collects users location information and calculates the distance between the locations

 ## NOTE